 Want to schedule a visit?

-- Please note all school visits require eight weeks notice to schedule.
+- Please note all school visits require two weeks notice to schedule.

-- Visits can be scheduled to begin as soon as the museum opens.
+- Guided visits can be scheduled to begin at 9:30AM.
 Click here to view museum hours.

 Shaping Identity – Who are we?